MoriTanosuke/blog/_posts/2012-01-30-building-a-simple-blog-with-nodejs-and-express.markdown

 ---
+title: 'Building a simple blog with NodeJS and Express'
+date: 2012-01-30 00:00:00
+tags: frontpage,nodejs
 layout: post
-title: Building a simple blog with NodeJS and Express
-tags: nodejs frontpage
 ---
 After [installing NodeJS][0] and [creating a basic web application with Express][1] I wanted to get deeper into the world of *node* and build another simple, but useable web app.
 Because I like to blog, I decided